-It’s Exeter Phoenix film commission announcement time again, when filmmakers will celebrate getting dosh and support for making their film and then slowly embark on a joyous and creative ‘journey’.
+The Exeter Phoenix film commissions have been announced, when filmmakers will celebrate getting dosh and support for making their film and then slowly embark on a joyous and creative ‘journey’.
 For us at D&CFilm, there’s always an element of wide-eyed wonder from now until after the Two Short Night screenings.
 So without further how-do-you do, here’s the list of filmmakers along with some words.

 The Exeter Phoenix has revealed plans to make six new moving image works after announcing the winners of its 2018 film commissions.